 Be sure to click and read the Scripture links.
 His Words are the most important truths you will read today.

-Paul taught Titus and the Holy Spirit teaches us about the transforming power of grace.
-The wisdom we find is that God’s grace is not only a saving grace but it is also a sanctifying grace.
-Beginning in the prevenient background it emerges into your foreground as you place faith in Christ and are born again.
+Paul taught Titus, and the Holy Spirit teaches us about the transforming power of grace.
+The wisdom we find is that God’s grace is not only saving grace but it is also a sanctifying grace.
+Beginning in the prevenient background, it emerges into your foreground as you place faith in Christ and are born again.
 Then as you continue to cooperate with the Holy Spirit, you experience Him training you how to live.
 This grace is taking you to the sanctified life.

 Why is such a life necessary?
 Because the Lord is soon to appear for you.
-With lamps trimmed and burning, we are looking for that blessed hope and the glorious appearing of our great God and Savior Jesus Christ.
+With lamps trimmed and burning, we are looking for that blessed hope and the glorious appearance of our great God and Savior, Jesus Christ.

 Why should you desire to obey this command?
-Because the One who saved you is holy and He’s coming back.
-Your lifestyle should reflect the holiness of Jesus Christ because His return for you is certain.
+Because the One who saved you is holy, and He’s coming back.
+Your lifestyle should reflect the holiness of Jesus Christ because His return for you is inevitable.

 Lastly, we call the Apostle John to the stand.
 John, the beloved, most likely wrote this while in exile on the Isle of Patmos.
 Our final witness knew Christ intimately and understood His Gospel in depth.
 He wrote to correct the doctrinal errors that had crept into the Church of his day.
 Click here to read this joy-filled pericope in 1 John 3:1-3.

 John is overwhelmed with the love of God that calls us into His family.
-As children of God, John reminded his readers and the Spirit reminds us, that we are headed to Heaven.
-When He shall appear, we shall be changed to be like Him and we shall see Him.
-In light of this knowledge, the present need is for us to purify ourselves.
+As children of God, John reminded his readers, and the Spirit reminds us that we are headed to Heaven.
+When He shall appear, we shall be changed to be like Him, and we shall see Him.
+In light of this knowledge, the present need is to purify ourselves.

-In light of this triad of evidence, why do believers constantly make excuses for a lack of holiness?
+In light of this triad of evidence, why do believers consistently make excuses for lack of holiness?
 Instead of justifying every impurity and sinful potential, shouldn’t you return to the same holy grace by which you were saved?

-There was this group of religious people during Jesus’ earthly ministry days that prided themselves upon their outward holiness.
+During Jesus’ earthly ministry days, a group of religious people prided themselves upon their outward holiness.
 Jesus told His followers, “unless your righteousness exceeds the righteousness of the scribes and Pharisees, you will by no means enter the Kingdom of Heaven” (Matthew 5:20).
-Pridefulness and holiness can not coexist in the same heart.
+Pridefulness and holiness cannot coexist in the same heart.
 The sanctified life requires a humble heart that cooperates with the Holy Spirit and abides in His Holy Scripture.